 The key to regaining stability and mobility

-My client learned quite a few Somatic Exercises: arch and flatten , arch and curl, back lift, arch and curl with psoas release, cross lateral arch and curl, side bend, washrag, and the walking exercises.
-Through repetition of these movements she learned to slowly and intelligently reduce muscle tension in the muscles of the back, waist and front of her body so she could extend, flex, side bend and rotate her body with ease and comfort.
-She pandiculated these muscles and began to reconnect her brain to her muscles, resetting muscle length, function, sensation, and control.
+Through consistent repetition of these movements she learned to slowly and intelligently reduce muscle tension in the muscles of the back, waist and front of her body so she could extend, flex, bend, and rotate her body with ease and comfort.
+These Somatic Movements pandiculated the muscles causing SI joint pain and reconnected her brain to her muscles, and reset muscle length, function, sensation, and control.

-How you can eliminate and prevent SI joint pain
+How to eliminate and prevent SI joint pain – on your own!

 Below are some options for learning to prevent and eliminate SI joint pain and instability and learn to move freely again.
 It is highly recommended that you seek the help of a skilled Clinical (Hanna Somatic Educator) for more precise guidance and rapid improvement: